bysnupy/handson/handson__different_type_ingressgateway.md

 Ingress name| Type | Description
 -|-|-
-istio-ingressgateway| ClusterIP | Default second-ingressgateway| ClusterIP| Added one, accessing through router ingress pod nodeport-ingressgateway| NodePort| Required to configure your LB, and DNS manually loadbalancer-ingressgateway| LoadBalancer| Maybe required to configure your Gateway hostname DNS
+istio-ingressgateway| ClusterIP | Default, it's required Route resource to access second-ingressgateway| ClusterIP| Added other one with the same type, it's required Route resource to access nodeport-ingressgateway| NodePort| Required to configure your LB, and DNS manually loadbalancer-ingressgateway| LoadBalancer| Maybe required to configure your Gateway hostname DNS